Creating To Do Lists In WordPress

 Select ‘Enabled’ to organize lists into categories, otherwise leave this option set to ‘Disabled’.

-This lets you add categories that can help organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …
+This allows you to add categories that you can then use to organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …

-Categories marked ‘private’ are not visible when using the sidebar widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)
+Categories set to ‘private’ will not be visible using the sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View allows you to choose how your lists will be viewed.
-There are 3 types of list views you can select:
+List View lets you specify how your to-do lists will be viewed.
+You can choose 3 types of list views:

-- Individual – Choose this option if you want each user to create and manage their own private to-do list.
+- Individual – Choosing this option allows each user to create and manage their own private to-do list.

-- Group – Use this option if you want all users to share one to-do list.
+- Group – Selecting this option lets all users share the same to-do list.

-- Master – This option allows you to have one master list for all users, where users have their own individual completion of items.
-If you choose the ‘Master’ list view, make sure to set the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).
+- Master – This option allows you to have a master list for all users, where users have their own individual items to complete.
+If you choose the ‘Master’ list view, make sure to set the User Permissions appropriately in the ‘User Permissions’ tab (see further below).

 Sort Order